erwinmacaraig/perl-cig-prj/importer/README.txt

 SELECT DISTINCT strISOCountry FROM tblPerson;

-UPDATE tblPerson SET strOtherPersonIdentifier=strPassportNo, intOtherPersonIdentifierTypeID=558019 WHERE (strOtherPersonIdentifier IS NULL or strOtherPersonIdentifier="") and (strPassportNo <> "" and strPassportNo IS NOT NULL) AND intRealmID=1;
 UPDATE tblPersonRegistration_1 SET strPersonLevel ="" WHERE strPersonLevel IS NULL;
 UPDATE tblPerson SET intSystemStatus =1;
 UPDATE tblPersonRegistration_1 SET dtApproved=dtFrom;